-This project is the culmination of a decade spent aimlessly railing against the BBFC — a decade that began when I was 13 years old and, like every other 13-year-old I knew, convinced that the movie Fight Club represented the pinnacle of western cultural achievement.
+This project is the culmination of a decade spent aimlessly railing against the BBFC—a decade that began when I was 13 years old and, like every other 13-year-old I knew, was convinced that the movie Fight Club represented the pinnacle of western cultural achievement.
 One day, while poring through the trivia section on the film's IMDb page (did you know that cinematographer Jeff Cronenweth's sister appears in the film as an airline check-in attendant?)
-I noticed another tab labeled 'alternate versions'.
-There, I discovered that the cut of the film I knew so well was in fact censored, with around six seconds removed by the BBFC to "reduce the sense of sadistic pleasure in inflicting violence".
+I noticed another tab labeled 'alternate versions.'
+There, I discovered that the cut of the film I knew so well was in fact censored, with around six seconds removed by the BBFC to "reduce the sense of sadistic pleasure in inflicting violence."

 My mind was blown.
-I was well aware of the BBFC's colour-coded age rating system, which had been seared into my mind by a series of stern, early-90s advisory ads, but it had never occurred to me that the board might be able to restrict movies altogether.
+I was well aware of the BBFC's color-coded age rating system, which had been seared into my mind by a series of stern, early-90s advisory ads, but it had never occurred to me that the board might be able to restrict movies altogether.
 After all, censorship was something I learned about in history lessons: a relic from the past, the preserve of dictators and despots.
-In a society that balked at the very suggestion of censoring literature, music, visual art or theatre, why were movies fair game?
+In a society that balked at the very suggestion of censoring literature, music, visual art, or theater, why were movies fair game?

-The answer is: they weren't always.
+The answer is: They weren't always.
 When film first came to the UK at the end of the 19th century, it was largely unrestricted, but as it evolved from sideshow gimmick to legitimate art form, it came under increasing scrutiny.
-The Cinematograph Act 1909 required cinemas — for the first time — to secure licenses from local councils.
-Initially, this was an attempt to curb the growing number of nitrate fires in Britain's movie theatres by ensuring safety standards, but the following year, a court ruled that councils could also take the content of films into account when issuing licenses.
+The Cinematograph Act 1909 required cinemas—for the first time—to secure licenses from local councils.
+Initially, this was an attempt to curb the growing number of nitrate fires in Britain's movie theaters by ensuring safety standards, but the following year, a court ruled that councils could also take the content of films into account when issuing licenses.
 Shortly afterwards, the British Board of Film Censors was born, and its authority over UK film culture has remained in place ever since, even if it did rebrand as the British Board of Film Classification in 1985.

-Since I announced my plan to submit Paint Drying for classification, a number of people have pointed out that my complaint should really be with the various pieces of UK legislature that empower the BBFC, rather than the organisation itself.
+Since I announced my plan to submit Paint Drying for classification, a number of people have pointed out that my complaint should really be with the various pieces of UK legislature that empower the BBFC, rather than the organization itself.
 That's largely true, and rest assured I have nothing but antipathy for the likes of the Video Recordings Act 2010 and the Obscene Publications Act 1964, among other bits of obscenely antiquated text.
-But I also think there's a value in attacking the public face of censorship, if only to show that — a hundred years in — we haven't totally numbed to the absurdity of its existence.
+But I also think there's a value in attacking the public face of censorship, if only to show that—a hundred years in—we haven't totally numbed to the absurdity of its existence.

-One thing's for sure: they're cocky, and I suspect that's because tradition is on their side.
-The BBFC has been censoring films for so long that nobody can remember a time when they weren't, whereas any new organisation that sought to limit access to an art form — say literature, or music — would likely be met with outrage.
-(For what it's worth, I asked the BBFC if it would consider classifying these media in the future, and it said it was "open to helping classification of other media in addition to film and video in order to protect children and empower consumers as long as we have the expertise to do so".)
+One thing's for sure: They're cocky, and I suspect that's because tradition is on their side.
+The BBFC has been censoring films for so long that nobody can remember a time when they weren't, whereas any new organization that sought to limit access to an art form—say literature, or music—would likely be met with outrage.
+(For what it's worth, I asked the BBFC if it would consider classifying these media in the future, and it said it was "open to helping classification of other media in addition to film and video in order to protect children and empower consumers as long as we have the expertise to do so.")